 Succeeding at self-publishing, gaining readers, and selling books are not easy tasks.
-However, some of the self-publishing mistakes new authors often make can make success even more difficult.
+However, some self-publishing mistakes new authors sometimes make can make success even more difficult.

-If you avoid making the following mistakes, you will give your book a much better chance of success.
+If you avoid making the following mistakes, your book will have a much better chance of success.

 For new authors, you need to change your mindset from being a writer and start thinking like a publisher.

-What can you do to avoid making mistakes?
+What can you do to give your book its best chance?

 When you write a book and publish it, you become an author.